paynl/magento2-multishipping/README.md

 # Requirements

     PHP 7.2 or higher
-    PAY.
+    pay.
 Magento2 plugin 3.5.2 or higher
     Tested up to Magento 2.4.6

 # Installation